Hexagram 7 · ䷆

 The opening warning is about military discipline.

-In the midst of the army, good fortune.
+In the midst of the army.
+Good fortune.
 No blame.
-The king confers command repeatedly.
+The king bestows a triple decoration.

 Small Image